Skip to content

 Chapter 6.2: Building the Router

 Practical implementation of routing layers.
-Includes Pydantic interfaces, structured outputs, dynamic examples, and when to use multi-agent vs. single-agent designs.
+Learn how few-shot examples drive performance (10 examples: 88% accuracy, 40 examples: 95% accuracy).
+Includes Pydantic interfaces, structured outputs with Instructor, dynamic examples, and when to use multi-agent vs single-agent designs.
+See the three-week implementation timeline from basic routing to production-ready system.

 Chapter 6.3: Measuring and Improving Routers